thefranke/tzeentch/README.md

 As an example, instead of redirecting `reddit.com` to a `libreddit` instance, you instead redirect it to `https://tzeentch-instance/?libreddit/r/subreddit`.

 ## Difference to LibRedirect
 [LibRedirect](https://libredirect.github.io/) is a browser add-on that already does most of the work here without the need for another redirector add-on and a webservice like this.
-However, it does not work on mobile devices (there is a hack for Android, but none for iOS) and it has a fixed scope.
+However, it does not work on mobile devices (there is [a hack for Android](https://mike.sg/2022/07/10/how-to-use-libredirect-on-android/), but none for iOS) and it has a fixed scope of redirects.
 In contrast, with **Tzeentch** you can create your own list of frontends and their respective list of instances as soon as you discover them, and simply add them directly to your favorite redirector add-on.

 ## Difference to Farside.link
 [Farside.link](https://github.com/benbusby/farside) was the inspiration to create **Tzeentch**.
 The reason for this clone (instead of contributing to Farside) is twofold: